Loopring [NEO] (LRN) Price Reaches $0.0141

-Loopring [NEO] (LRN) traded flat against the US dollar during the one day period ending at 17:00 PM E.T. on March 28th.
-During the last week, Loopring [NEO] has traded flat against the US dollar.
-Loopring [NEO] has a market capitalization of $1.60 million and $30.00 worth of Loopring [NEO] was traded on exchanges in the last day.
-One Loopring [NEO] coin can currently be bought for approximately $0.0141 or 0.00000075 BTC on cryptocurrency exchanges including IDAX, Switcheo Network, Gate.io and DragonEX.
+Loopring [NEO] (LRN) traded flat against the U.S. dollar during the one day period ending at 16:00 PM E.T. on March 30th.
+Over the last seven days, Loopring [NEO] has traded flat against the U.S. dollar.
+Loopring [NEO] has a market capitalization of $1.60 million and approximately $30.00 worth of Loopring [NEO] was traded on exchanges in the last day.
+One Loopring [NEO] coin can now be bought for $0.0141 or 0.00000075 BTC on major cryptocurrency exchanges including Gate.io, CoinMex, DragonEX and Switcheo Network.

 According to CryptoCompare, “Loopring is an open, multilateral token exchange protocol for decentralized exchange on the Ethereum blockchain.
 Loopring is intended to serve as a common building block with open standards, driving interoperability among decentralized applications (DAPPs) that incorporate exchange functionality.
 Trades are executed by a system of Ethereum smart contracts that are publicly accessible, free to use, and that any dApp can hook into.
 Loopring’s token is based on the ERC20 Ethereum Token Standard and can be liquidated through a Loopring smart contract..
 LRN is Loopring’s protocol token on NEO “